biona001/gnomAD.jl/README.md

 Conda.add("hail")
 ```
 + `OutOfMemoryError: Java heap space`: Try increasing the java heap size by adding `export _JAVA_OPTIONS="-Xmx24g"` to your `.bash_profile` file.
 Here the `-Xmx24g` implies maximum heap size of 24 GB, which you are free to adjust.
++ `Can't find AWS credentials!` This package internally downloads LD matrices from AWS, thus one needs to register an AWS account first and obtain [AWS credentials](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html).
+Usually, this means you should have a folder `.aws` in your home directory with the `credential` file.